jz2450/burpworldonline/readme.md

 # Burp World Online

+Burp World Online is an exploration of sound design as interface design.
+By reimagining the online social space as one that is free of the distraction of screens and visual social biases, it fosters a new way of interacting with the computer and with each other through sound, voice, and listening.

+_this is the old text_
 It's time to celebrate the ugly and the stupid.
 It's time to honour the mighty burp with an online social space that it deserves.
 Using a sound-based user interface, Burp World Online makes it easy to share your burps with other gassy folks without the distraction of screens and visual social biases.

 Sound is the ultimate online metaphysical embodiment.